vitar/sre/docs/140-system-course.md

 **Recovery** is the return to a prior or comparable contour balance.
 Recovery is available at distortion, stress, and degradation — the stages where the system's prior capacity has not yet been irreversibly lost.
 Recovery becomes progressively more costly at each stage: correcting distortion requires reallocation; resolving stress may require reallocation plus unwinding compensation patterns; arresting degradation may require restructuring established patterns.

+The progressive cost of recovery is driven by accumulation dynamics defined in System Metabolism.
+At each stage, the system carries more accumulated debt, has consumed more potential as buffer, and may have ratcheted Survival overhead to a higher regime.
+These accumulations do not reverse automatically when the decision to recover is made — they must be actively addressed.
+Debt must be closed through renewed investment.
+Consumed potential must be rebuilt.
+Ratcheted overhead must be deliberately dismantled.
+The later the stage, the greater the accumulated burden and the more costly the recovery.

 **Rebalancing** is the establishment of a new contour balance that differs from the prior one but is viable under current conditions.
 Rebalancing is available at any stage, including breakdown.
 A system that cannot return to its prior balance may stabilize around a different one — allocating differently across contours, operating at a different scale, or serving different functions.
 Rebalancing is not failure — it is adaptation to changed conditions.

 **Transformation** is structural change to the system itself — Code rewrite, Boundary redefinition, fundamental change to the system's operating logic.
 Transformation is distinct from recovery (which restores the prior system) and from rebalancing (which adjusts allocation within the existing system).
 Transformation produces a different system — one that shares elements with its predecessor but operates on different Code.